 ACCT 4532: Advanced Financial Accounting

 Accounting for the acquisition and consolidation of domestic and foreign concerns, foreign currency translations and remeasurement; accounting for branches, governmental agencies and other not-for-profit entities.
+Prerequisite: ACCT 3432 or equivalent.

-ACCT 4533: Federal Taxation of Corporations
+ACCT 4533: Federal Taxation of Business Entities